-The Bay is a well-known and recognised geography that attracts millions of visitors each year and is home to 320,000 people, the vast majority of whom both live and work in the area.
+Morecambe Bay is a well-known and recognised geography that attracts millions of visitors each year and is home to 320,000 people, the vast majority of whom live and work in the area.

 The strong identity of the area is recognised across the public sector as a credible geography for service delivery.
-The Bay is the place-based building block for partnering and joining up services with the NHS and our Integrated Care System, which NHS England and NHS Improvement (NSHE/I) are seeking to place on a statutory footing.

-Within the county of Cumbria, Barrow and South Lakeland are often considered as 'South Cumbria' for operational delivery in many County Council services.
-Fire and rescue services operate across the county but aim to work more closely with communities and can see no operational barrier to working in the Bay area.
-Cumbria Police recognise that the geography could work operationally, while Lancashire Police consider it preferable to consider Lancashire as a whole in any reorganisation.
-The Bay aligns to health and ambulance service strategies.
+Notably, with it being the basis for planning the development of the future NHS and Barrow and South Lakeland being considered as 'South Cumbria' for operational delivery in many County Council services.
+Fire and rescue services no longer use operational commands but aim to work more closely with communities.
+Policing see no insurmountable reasons why the geography would not work.

-The aggregate population of the Bay Council is nearly 320,000, which meets the Secretary of State's guidance.
-The northern area of Cumbria would have an aggregate population of 328,000.
-A Lancashire-11 (without Lancaster) would have over 1 million residents, with a further c140,000 for Blackpool and 140,000 for Blackburn, to be considered for reorganisation at a later date.
+The aggregate population of the Bay Council is nearly 320,000, which both meets the Secretary of State's guidance and results in the remaining area of Cumbria having an aggregate population of 328,000.
+A Lancashire-11 would remain with over 1 million residents if Lancaster was become part of the Bay Council.

-Local authority 2019 population Footprints Population of proposed authorities
+Local authority 2019 population Proposed future footprints Future population above the threshold

 Cumbria County Council 500,012 North Cumbria 327,875

 Allerdale 97,761

 Carlisle 108,679

 Copeland 68,183

 Eden 53,253

 Barrow 67,049 Bay Council 318,175

 Lancaster 146,038

 South Lakeland 105,088

-Lancashire 1,219,799 Lancashire- 11 1,073,761
+Lancashire 1,219,799 Lancashire-11 1,073,761